icopy-site/awesome/docs/awesome/htaccess.md

 ## .htaccess Snippets [![Awesome](https://cdn.rawgit.com/sindresorhus/awesome/d7305f38d29fed78fa85652e3a63e154dd8e8829/media/badge.svg)](https://github.com/sindresorhus/awesome)
 A collection of useful .htaccess snippets, all in one place.

+> [!NOTE]
-**NOTE**: `.htaccess` files are for people that do not have rights to edit the main server configuration file.
+> `.htaccess` files are for people that do not have rights to edit the main server configuration file.
 They are intrinsically slower and more complicated than using the main config.
 Please see the [howto in the httpd documentation](https://httpd.apache.org/docs/current/howto/htaccess.html) for further details.

+> [!WARNING]
-**Disclaimer**: While dropping the snippet into an `.htaccess` file is most of the time sufficient, there are cases when certain modifications might be required.
+> While dropping the snippet into an `.htaccess` file is most of the time sufficient, there are cases when certain modifications might be required.
 Use at your own risk.

+> [!IMPORTANT]
-**IMPORTANT**: Apache 2.4 introduces a few breaking changes, most notably in access control configuration.
-For more information, check the [upgrading document](https://httpd.apache.org/docs/2.4/upgrading.html) as well as [this issue](https://github.com/phanan/htaccess/issues/2).
+> These snippets are for Apache 2.4.
+If you are still using Apache 2.2, check the [`2.2` branch](https://github.com/phanan/htaccess/tree/2.2).
+For details on the breaking changes between 2.2 and 2.4, see the [upgrading document](https://httpd.apache.org/docs/2.4/upgrading.html) as well as [this issue](https://github.com/phanan/htaccess/issues/2).

 ## Credits
 What we are doing here is mostly collecting useful snippets from all over the interwebs (for example, a good chunk is from [Apache Server Configs](https://github.com/h5bp/server-configs-apache)) into one place.
 While we’ve been trying to credit where due, things might be missing.
 If you believe anything here is your work and credits should be given, let us know, or just send a PR.